How to Get Over Travel Anxiety and Bliss Out on Your Next Flight

-Taking drugs before a flight: Yay or nay?
+Taking drugs before a flight: yay or nay?

 Before a flight to Berlin in 2016, I asked around for over-the-counter solutions.
 “Take two Dramamine,” said a fellow anxious person.
 “You’ll knock right out.”
 But I believe I created symptoms in my mind that replicated motion sickness, and this is why I personally do not take drugs.

 Engage in some trusty breathing exercises

-I asked Dr. Julia Vigna Bosson from NYC’s Union Square Practice about how she usually treats patients with plane phobias.
+During rough patches, it helps to look out at the wing and see how gently it’s actually moving.
+I asked Dr. Julia Vigna Bosson from Union Square Practice in New York how she usually treats patients with plane phobias.
 In addition to breathing exercises and exposure treatment (more on that later), she works with the patient to create coping cards that they can bring on the plane if they feel their mind is not rational enough in stressful moments to think anything but DEATH, DEATH, DEATH.
-I recommend “death is inevitable,” but she recommends keeping the glass half-full with mantras like, “Turbulence is uncomfortable but it is NOT dangerous.”
+I recommend “Death is inevitable,” but she recommends keeping the glass half full with mantras like, “Turbulence is uncomfortable but it is NOT dangerous.”